TheDiscordian/onebot/README.md

 # OneBot

+I've open-sourced this code early, but it's still very much a work in progress.
+There be dragons ahead.

 ## Version v0.0.3-unstable

 Changes happen rapidly, the spec is liquid.
 Solidified instances will be tagged for go module use.